 As before, the light area is A* with a (manhattan) distance heuristic, and the dark area is A* with the landmark heuristic.

-The green points seem to help more when closer to the blue point than to the red point, and they help more when they’re “past” the blue point, but there are a lot of behaviors that I find unintuitive in these demos.
-I’d like to build a better sense of where they should go, but maybe it’s easier to place lots of them all over the map.
-Move the blue and red points around and see that there’s a big improvement (light blue area) no matter which path you want to find:
+The green pivot points help more when closer to the start point (red blob) than the goal point (purple X).
+They help more when they’re “past” the start point.
+Move the start and goal points around and see that there’s a big improvement (light blue area) no matter which path you want to find:

 This gives an idea for another strategy for placing these points: